Greg

 My recollection is that we ended up with much more food than we had expected.
 Probably the portions were as a course for a Chinese meal, not individuals.

-where we found that, although we were too bloated to do any photography, strenuous excercise came quite easily.
 Then Dad came home, and we decided to make a few prints, rather hampered by the poor light qualities of the enlarging bulb and the decidedly grotty paper.
 Also discovered that I had forgotten to dilute the developer last time - I really am losing my touch.
 Took Pauline home ½ hour late, and in to apologise, but instead got roped in for some cocoa, and, as usual, outstayed my welcome.
 Home, and finished “The Siren Song” - very good.

 Tuesday, 9 September 1969 Kuching